-NOTE 1: The root FQDN for the global EASDF and the structure of VPLMN/HPLMN’s identity in the query will be specified during the normative phase.
+Editor’s note: The root FQDN for the global EASDF and the structure of VPLMN/HPLMN’s identity in the query is FFS and needs to be specified.

 NOTE 2: The unique identifier to use for querying another EASDF will be specified during the normative phase.